forrestjgq/lsp/thread/pwpt/pthread3.md

 ![**FIGURE 3.2** Mutex operation](./img/fig3.2.png)
 </div>

 Initially, the mutex is unlocked.
-Thread 1 locks the mutex and, because there is no contention, it succeeds immediately-thread l's line moves below the center of the box.
+Thread 1 locks the mutex and, because there is no contention, it succeeds immediately-thread 1's line moves below the center of the box.
 Thread 2 then attempts to lock the mutex and, because the mutex is already locked, thread 2 blocks, its line remaining above the center line.
 Thread 1 unlocks the mutex, unblocking thread 2, which then succeeds in locking the mutex.
 Slightly later, thread 3 attempts to lock the mutex, and blocks.
-Thread 1 calls `pthread_mutex_trylock` to try to lock the mutex and, because the mutex is locked, returns immediately with EBUSY status.
+Thread 1 calls `pthread_mutex_trylock` to try to lock the mutex and, because the mutex is locked, returns immediately with `EBUSY` status.
 Thread 2 unlocks the mutex, which unblocks thread 3 so that it can lock the mutex.
 Finally, thread 3 unlocks the mutex to complete our example.

 ### 3.2.1 Creating and destroying a mutex